ojsl1/metadata-fetcher/README.md

 # Foray-SDL2

+## Purpose
+Currently the main goals are:
+- To create a pseudo-file manager that allows rendering images into a customizable (and scrollable) mosaic, compare:
+    - imagemagick montage
+    - yfszzx/stable-diffusion-webui-images-browser
+    - bit9labs/sd-masonry
+    - dolphin file manager icon view with all ui panels hidden, small label width, and max line number as 1
+- To be able to easily fetch pnginfo from images by drag-n-dropping into the gui.

 ## Todo
 - [X] OOP
     - [X] Baseclass
-        - [ ] RendererBase //For mujltiple renderers
+        - [X] RendererBase
-    - [ ] Subclasses
-        - [ ] SDLRendererSoftware
+            - [ ] renderer\_sdl\_sw
-        - [ ] SDLRendererHardware
+            - [ ] renderer\_sdl\_hw
-        - [ ] OpenGLRenderer
+            - [ ] renderer\_opengl
-        - [ ] VulkanRenderer
+            - [ ] renderer\_vk
+        - [X] AppObject
+            - [X] Mouse
+            - [X] Button
     - [ ] Polymorphism
 - [ ] OpenGLRenderer subclass
-    - [ ] Replace all SDL_Rects with vertex buffers (VBO) and vertex array objects (VAO)
+    - [ ] Replace all SDL\_Rects with vertex buffers (VBO) and vertex array objects (VAO)
-        - [ ] If some SDL_Rects were texctured, load textures into opengl, bind them and adjust texture coords
+        - [ ] If some SDL\_Rects were texctured, load textures into opengl, bind them and adjust texture coords
-        - [ ] If some SDL_Rects were colored, pass color data into a separate buffer or through uniform variables within your shader
+        - [ ] If some SDL\_Rects were colored, pass color data into a separate buffer or through uniform variables within your shader
     - [ ] Simple vertex and fragment shaders
         - [ ] For positioning and transformations pass a matrix to the shader
         - [ ] Pass a matrix to the shader for position and transformation operations (scaling/translating/rotating)
     - [ ] Reduce number of draw calls when calling lots of rects by batching them into a single vbo
         - [ ] Dynamically update the buffer or use instancing for rendering multiple rects in a single call
-- [ ] Math: vect2 for sprite movement
+- [ ] Use Vect2 for sprite movement
 - [ ] RAII
 - [ ] SFINAE
+- [ ] ODR and inline keywords
 - [ ] Optimize memory of classes with union keywords
 - [ ] Currently all header files that require SDL libs source them through "render.h" -> "main.h".
 Delete this superfluous step and directly source SDL libs through main.h.
 For the affected header files this will require adding includes for the standard libs that are also in render.h (as of now just iostream and vector).
 - [ ] Gallery: Iterate over filenames image000...image991 and draw them one by one with some delay between